Pokemon TCG Pocket: Best Snorlax ex deck guide

 • Magneton (Genetic Apex) gives crucial energy speedup with its Volt Charge, enabling you to place a Lightning Energy from your Energy Zone onto it once per turn.

 • Magnezone, its evolution, is your secondary attacker.
 Its attack Thunder Blast does 110 damage using only 1 Lightning and 2 Colorless Energy — but it does involve discarding a Lightning Energy.
-This ramping energy combo allows you to play Magnezone as a reserve striker when Snorlax requires backup or must be rotated out.
+This ramping energy combo lets you play Magnezone as a reserve striker when Snorlax requires backup or must be rotated out.

 This energy ramping combo lets you bring Magnezone into play as a backup striker when Snorlax needs support or has to be rotated out.

-Oricorio: Oricorio serves as a supportive but crucial role.
+Oricorio: Oricorio serves in a supportive but crucial role.
 Due to its Safeguard ability, it absorbs no damage from opponent Pokemon ex's attacks.
 This provides a great stall option or surprise tech card when facing ex-heavy decks, while also doing small 50 damage to put pressure on.

 Also read: 10 best cards in Pokemon TCG Pocket Eevee Grove expansion, ranked